 What Is Meant By Cash Flow Investing

 Cash flow investing refers to investing in assets that generate cash, or income.
-Retirees and those wishing to live off investments prefer cash flow investing over younger investors seeking to build wealth.
+Retirees and those wishing to live off investments prefer cash flow investing while most younger investors are seeking to build wealth from capital gains.

 Cash flow is officially an accounting term that applies to how cash flows within business accounts.
 In recent years, however, the term cash flow investing has grown popular referring to investing in income generating assets.